PANDAExpress: a Simpler and Faster PANDA Algorithm: Introduction

 Our {\em second contribution} is a new algorithm, called $\newalgorithm$, derived from the proof of the probabilistic inequality.
 The algorithm answers DDRs in time $O((N+B)\log N)$ where $N$ is the input size and $B$ is the worst-case size bound of the DDR under the given degree constraints.
 As shown in~\cite{DBLP:conf/pods/Khamis0S17,theoretics:13722}, this result immediately implies an algorithm for answering CQs in time $O\left(N^{\subw(Q)}\log N + |Q|\right)$, where $\subw(Q)$ is the submodular width of the query $Q$, and $|Q|$ is the output size.
 As can be seen in Algorithm~\ref{alg:tight:panda}, $\newalgorithm$ is {\em breathtakingly simple}, which is another key takeaway from this work: it is not only faster but also much simpler than $\panda$.

+As a {\em third contribution}, we also show that the same algorithm can be used to handle $\ell_p$-norm constraints~\cite{DBLP:journals/pacmmod/KhamisNOS24}, which generalize degree constraints.
+These constraints have been shown to be very useful in practice for query optimization~\cite{DBLP:journals/pacmmod/ZhangMKOS25}.

 The crucial insights are as follows.
-There are instances of DDRs where a partition into $O(1)$ axis-parallel partitions is {\em insufficient} for optimality.
-Instead, $\newalgorithm$ partitions the input and intermediate relations using {\em arbitrary hyperplanes}.
-Thus, in some sense the reason that $\panda$ needed the polylogarithmic number of partitions was due to the fact that it was restricted to axis-parallel partitions.
+First, we show that $O(1)$ axis-parallel partitions are {\em insufficient} for optimality in the general case of DDRs.
 While this worked fine for all special cases studied in the literature~\cite{DBLP:conf/stoc/Itai77, DBLP:journals/algorithmica/AlonYZ97, DBLP:conf/stoc/BringmannG25, DBLP:journals/corr/abs-2404-04369}, it fails in the general case.
-Another important feature of $\newalgorithm$ is that the hyperplanes separating the data are also not statically determined.
+Instead, $\newalgorithm$ partitions the input and intermediate relations using $O(1)$ {\em arbitrary hyperplanes}.
+Second, the hyperplanes separating the data are also not statically determined.
 The algorithm collects and maintains data-skew statistics along the way, which are then used to determine the hyperplanes to partition the data.
 The dynamic partitioning strategy is designed to {\em load-balance} amongst sub-query plans in a fine grained manner.
 This level of precision was not possible in query plans that make use of only polymatroid-based proof sequences as in the original $\panda$ algorithm, because the polymatroids model the entropies which are too coarse to capture data-level skewness.

 {\bf Outline.} The rest of the paper is organized as follows.
-Section~\ref{sec:prelims} presents background preliminaries on DDRs, Shannon-flow inequalities, and sub-probability measures.
+Section~\ref{sec:prelims} briefly presents background knowledge needed for the paper.
 Section~\ref{sec:motivations} presents examples and motivations for our work; in particular, it presents some examples where axis-parallel partitioning alone is insufficient.
 Section~\ref{sec:prob-inequality} states and proves our new probabilistic inequality.
-In Section~\ref{sec:algorithm}, we present the new $\panda$ algorithm to answer DDRs, based on the new inequality and analyze its runtime.
+Section~\ref{sec:algorithm} presents the new $\panda$ algorithm to answer DDRs, based on the new inequality.
+Section~\ref{sec:correctness:runtime} proves the correctness of the algorithm and analyzes its runtime.
+Section~\ref{sec:subw:ddr} explains how to use the algorithm for answering CQs in submodular width time.
+Section~\ref{sec:lp:norm} shows how to use the algorithm to handle $\ell_p$-norm constraints.
 We conclude in Section~\ref{sec:conclusion} with some final remarks and future directions.
-Readers unfamiliar with DDRs and their connection to CQ evaluation and submodular width are referred to Appendix~\ref{app:subw:ddr} for a brief review.